LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

-# Getting a Green Loop
+# Yellow and Red Loops

 A properly operating Loop will remain green for 5 minutes.
 To stay green, there are several things that Loop must do: